About Counselling & Health Advocacy by Jenna Reed-Côté

 Close-up portrait of a woman with long brown hair, light skin, and blue eyes, smiling and wearing a dark blazer.

-Hello!
-I’m Jenna Reed-Côté, of Counselling & Health Advocacy by Jenna Reed-Côté (RSW, MSW), and I became a therapist to be one of the helping professionals I needed growing up with chronic health issues.
+I became a therapist because I wanted to be one of the helping professionals I needed growing up with chronic health issues.

-I have been an ambassador for the Rick Hansen Foundation since 2017.
+Outside the therapy room, I have been an ambassador with the Rick Hansen Foundation since 2017, speaking with schools and communities across Canada about accessibility and inclusion.

-In 2021, I led the Vancouver team participating in the largest survey ever conducted on accessibility for Canada by AccessNow.
+In 2021, I led the Vancouver team participating in AccessNow's accessibility mapping project, which contributed to the largest accessibility survey ever conducted in Canada.

 Frequently Asked Questions